-The Securities Bureau of the Department of Finance is charged with the responsibility of administering and enforcing the Idaho Money Transmitters Act, Idaho Code § 26-2901, et seq.
+The Securities Bureau of the Department of Finance administers and enforces the Idaho Money Transmitters Act, Idaho Code § 26-2901, et seq.

 More plainly, the Department licenses:

 - Open Loop and Semi-Closed Loop “Stored Value” issuers and sellers.
-Many open-system stored value cards (e.g., MasterCard Cash Cards) are sold by retail merchants and the card is ultimately issued by a state or federally chartered financial institution.
-Idaho Code §26-2904(d) only exempts banks from the Idaho Money Transmitters Act where they do not issue or sell payment instruments through agents who are not banks.
-Therefore, non-bank retail locations must be licensed as a money transmitter or be an authorized delegate of a licensed money transmitter.
+Retail merchants sell many open-system stored value cards (e.g., MasterCard Cash Cards), and a state or federally-chartered financial institution ultimately issues the card.
+Idaho Code § 26-2904(d) only exempts banks from the Idaho Money Transmitters Act, where they do not issue or sell payment instruments through agents who are not banks.
+Therefore, non-bank retail locations must be licensed as money transmitters or be authorized delegates of a licensed money transmitter;

 - Virtual Currency Exchangers.
 If you act as a virtual/digital currency exchanger and accept legal tender (e.g., government backed/issued “fiat” currencies) for later delivery to a third party in association with the purchase of a virtual currency, then you must be licensed as a money transmitter with the Department of Finance.

 Current Idaho law does not address provider compensation in any way.
 Hence, providers need to license whether or not they will be compensated for the transaction.

 - Agencies of the United States, agencies of Idaho and its political subdivisions;